Chavithra/degiro-connector/README.md

 |subscriptions|MessageMap|List of products and metrics to subscribe to.|
 |unsubscriptions|MessageMap|List of products and metrics to unsubscribe to.|

-Here is an example of request :
+Here is an example of a request :
 ```python
 request = Quotecast.Request()
 request.subscriptions['360015751'].extend([